Is initial training offered, if yes is it compulsory?

 Access to the initial training

 What is the main recruitment procedure?
 If it is competitive - who runs it?

 There is no recruitment procedure.

-Three years it is a fixed period of learning it is a fixed period of learning after getting Diploma at the University.
+Three years, it is a fixed period of learning after getting a university diploma.

-The training runs decentralized among local Bars and universities all over the country.
+The training is decentralised and run by local Bars and universities all over the country.

-Both categories, lawyers and University professors the trainers could be lawyers, judges, University professors those who has experience.
-They are not full time employed.
+For both categories, the trainers could be lawyers, judges, University professors or those who have experience.
+They trainers are not employed full time.